EngstromJimmy/Blazm.Components/README.md

 # How to use Blazm

 I promised myself that I wouldn't build another component library.
-But for different reasons I had to build a Grid control (and some other components), and why not share that with others?
+But for different reasons I had to build a Grid component (and some other components), and why not share that with others?
 So here it is, my component library.

 The company me and my wife run is called Azm Dev (Awesome dev).
 Blazor + Azm == Blazm and it will make you site blazm (blossom).
 I know..
 I like puns.

+##Components

+BlazmGrid

 **Forecast sample using Blazm**
 ``` HTML